chazjn/EDemo/README.md

 ### Improvements

+ - I note that when starting the project the appointment api fails to run first time because it is attempting to interact with the sql server before it is ready.
+  I looked up a few techniques to delay the api project starting until the sql server had finished loading, however I have not tried any yet.
+  Instead for the time-being I have added the following line in the docker-compose file: `restart: always`.
+Now the api project automatically attempts to re-load if it crashes on startup.

 - sql sa password to be stored in secrets.json

 - Separate sql username/password to be set for the appointment api with the least privideges required